EtchedPixels/Centurion/README.md

 - `8`: FDC
 - `16`: CMD

-For example, in order to trace both *memory* and *registers*, set `-t 2`.
+For example, in order to trace both *memory* and *registers*, set `-t 3`.

 ## Halting the emulator

-To halt the emulator, simply press `Ctrl-D`, which will land you back on your terminal prompt.
+To halt the emulator, simply press `Ctrl-\`, which will land you back on your terminal prompt.